University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/Bash_Practicals/1_IntroBash.md

 ## Pattern Searching
-In this section we'll learn the basics of using the `grep` command & what forms the output can take.
+In this section we'll learn the basics of using the `grep` command and what forms the output can take.
 Firstly, we'll need to get the file that we'll search in this section.
 First **change into your `test` directory** using the `cd` command, then enter the following, depending on your operating system: